 The 20-20-20 rule is a simple, effective strategy to help manage and prevent digital eye strain, which is a major contributor to dry eye symptoms.
 The rule states that for every 20 minutes spent looking at a computer, smartphone, or other digital screen, you should take a 20-second break and look at something at least 20 feet away.
 This practice helps because prolonged near work reduces your blink rate significantly, leading to increased tear evaporation and dryness.
-Looking into the distance allows your focusing muscles to relax and encourages more complete blinking, which spreads a fresh layer of tears across the eye's surface.
-Incorporating this rule, along with proper screen positioning and artificial tears if needed, is a cornerstone of modern dry eye management for frequent screen users.
+Looking into the distance allows your focusing muscles to relax and encourages more complete blinking, which re-moistens the ocular surface.
+It is a cornerstone of good visual hygiene and is widely recommended by eye care professionals alongside other dry eye management techniques like using artificial tears and ensuring proper monitor positioning.

 130 reviews